 How Much a Car Accident Loan Costs

-The lawsuit loan industry is unregulated, and the cost of car accident loans varies between lenders.
-Some companies charge significant interest rates that can end up costing almost the whole settlement amount while others charge modest rates.
+The lawsuit loan industry is unregulated, and car accident loan costs vary between lenders.
+Some companies charge significant interest rates that can cost almost the whole settlement amount, while others charge modest rates.

-Therefore, it is important that you speak to your funding company about their interest rates before you receive your loan.
+Therefore, you must speak to your funding company about their interest rates before you receive your loan.

 Car Accident Loan Risks

-If you lose your case and receive no compensation, you are not obligated to pay back your car accident loan (this is called a non-recourse loan).
+If you lose your case and receive no compensation, you are not obligated to pay back your car accident loan (a non-recourse loan).

 Requirements for Applying for a Car Accident Loan